 Graphics Cards: 2 x GeForce GTX 1080 Ti

 There have been enough high-profile games with lackluster multi-GPU support during the past year that some people will prefer running a single GPU.
 The 1080 Ti is the fastest 'mainstream' card, and it can mostly handle 4K ultra at 60 fps.
-Drop the second GPU if you don't want to deal with SLI headaches and non-supported games, and don't even think about 3-way or 4-way SLI.
+The Titan Xp takes things just a little further, but with a substantial jump in price.
+It's mostly about bragging rights at this point.